obinexus/nexus-search/README.md

 # NexusSearch

-A high-performance search indexing and query system with support for fuzzy matching, real-time updates, and flexible configuration.
+A high-performance search indexing and query system that uses a trie data structure and BFS/DFS algorithms for fast full-text search with fuzzy matching, real-time updates, and flexible configuration.

 ## Features

-- Fast full-text search with fuzzy matching
+- Fast full-text search with fuzzy matching using a trie data structure
 - Real-time indexing and updates
 - Customizable search options and scoring
 - TypeScript support